Zoraki 914 Chrome - Full Auto Front Firing 9mm Blank Gun

 Our Zoraki M914 features a durable steel alloy frame and realistic weight.
 It fires loud 9mmPA blanks as fast as you can pull the trigger in semi-auto mode.
 This blank gun is fed through a 14 round magazine up through the pistol grip.
 The loud report of the 9mmPA blank rounds is comparable to live-rounds.
-The selector lever located on the left side of the frame switches between semi-auto, and safety modes.
+The selector lever located on the left side of the frame switches between semi-auto, full-auto and safety modes.
 The slide recoils to its rear position as spent cartridges are ejected from the gun and resets to load the next round.
 It locks in its rear position upon firing the last round and can be reset with the slide release lever.
 This blank gun operates with all the realism of a live firearm and is perfect for safe training, reenactments, films, and canine training.
 Used by many military and police organizations for training realistic training scenarios.

 Three Modes of Operation

 Includes: 14 round mag, cleaning rod, hard-shell case

 You must be 18 or over to order and 21 or over to sign for the package.
 This blank firing replica gun cannot be converted to fire live ammo.
 It complies with ATF regulations and has been approved by them for sale in the United States.
 No federal license required.

 Because of the world wide shortage of ammunition, new suppliers have entered the marketplace offering sub-standard blank ammo.

 This ammo is to our guns what watered down gasoline is to a vehicle.
 The auto will run but will not perform optimally.

 Maxsell Corporation will no longer guarantee the operation of their blank firing firearms when ammunition other than that purchased.